kennethlarotyamat/project16/media/text/translationFiles/rds1.md

 rose colored hands of yours, and let me see you smile with those glistening mauve lips of yours.

+I'll recite poetry, and watch you smile as you listen, and if some mockingbird were to perch nearby and tell a story of a nymph or rose or stars, you won't hear chirps or squeaks, but with love and affection listen to my songs, fixated on my trembling lips.

+My Love!
+This is the sweet Spring season!

 * * * * *